This post may contain affiliate links. Please read our disclosure policy.

 How to make banana chocolate chip cookies

 Use a cookie scoop to place the cookies on a silpat or greased baking sheet or a baking sheet lined with parchment paper.
-My son scooped these, so the shapes aren’t perfect, but that’s the whole point of a cookie exchange by kids for kids, right?!

-Tips for making banana chocolate chip cookies
+Tips for making the best banana chocolate chip cookies

 - Use butter and egg at room temperature.
 This helps to make sure everything mixes well together without getting clumps.
 It gives the cookies an even texture and consistent taste.
-If you’re in a rush to get the items to room temperature, you can place the butter in the microwave for 7-10 seconds.
+If you’re in a rush to get the butter to room temperature, you can place the butter in the microwave for 7-10 seconds.
 And you can place the egg in a bowl of warm tap water.

 - If you have time, chill the cookie dough.
 Chilling the cookie dough helps to improve the texture and flavor of the cookies.
 It solidifies the fat in the butter so that it doesn’t spread as quickly when baked, making for a richer tasting cookie that doesn’t spread as easily.